Fliplet/fliplet-agent/README.md

     // the record has been updated on your database since it got inserted
     // to the Fliplet Data Source hence might require updating
     timestampColumnName: 'updatedAt',

+    // Define which (optional) column should be used to compare whether
+    // the record has been flagged as deleted on your database and should
+    // be removed from the Fliplet Data Source
+    deleteColumnName: deletedAt,

     // The ID of the Fliplet Data Source where data should be inserted to
     targetDataSourceId: 123